 Campus ministry at Whitworth offers a variety of programs that provide nurture, worship, and service opportunities for Whitworth students.
 Through special events, ongoing ministries and regular gatherings coordinated by the Whitworth Campus Ministry Office, students are encouraged to get involved in activities that enable them to discover God’s love and purpose for their lives and to share that love by serving others.
-Some options include Tuesday and Thursday Chapel, Hosanna, campus prayer, spiritual mentoring groups, small groups, and weekend retreats.
-Phone 509.777.4345 or visit www.whitworth.edu/campusministry for more information.
+Some options include Tuesday and Thursday chapel; Hosanna; campus prayer; spiritual mentoring groups; small groups; and weekend retreats.
+Call 509.777.4345 or visit www.whitworth.edu/campusministry for more information.

 Whitworth University Bookstore

-Required texts and materials for class, as well as Whitworth apparel, souvenirs and gift certificates, are Required texts and materials for class, as well as Whitworth apparel, souvenirs and gift certificates, are available at the bookstore.
+Required texts and materials for class, as well as Whitworth apparel, souvenirs and gift certificates, are available at the bookstore in the HUB.
 A text-reservation service offered at the beginning of fall and spring terms allows student to pre-pay for books and have them boxed up and ready to go when the student arrives on campus.
 Most students spend $350-$450 per semester for books and supplies.
 Merchandise at the bookstore cannot be charged to a student account.
-Questions?
-Phone 509.777.3277 or check our website, www.whitworth.edu/bookstore.
+For more information, please call 509.777.3277 or visit www.whitworth.edu/bookstore.

 Student Accounting Services

 Hours of operation: